DarshGupta16/Pomodoro-Timer/README.md

 3. Each session in which you work for 25 minutes and take a break for 5 minutes is called a Pomodoro.
 4. After 4 - 5 Pomodoros, take a break for 20 - 30 minutes
 5. Repeat

+Doing this on your own though takes a lot of work, setting timers and remembering how many Pomodoros you have gone through so far.
+This timer solves that problem.
+There is a Pomodoro Count which lets you keep track of your Pomodoros and it basically does all the work for you!